Joe Buck dreams of hustling women for fast cash. New York city has other ideas.

-After the death of his grandmother, workshy Joe takes off for New York to seek his fortune.
+After his grandmother dies, workshy Joe heads for New York to seek his fortune.

 His burgeoning sexuality combined with juvenile naivety lead to humorous flights of fantastical thinking.
-He daydreams that rich women will fawn over him and fall into bed with him.
+He daydreams that rich women will fawn over and fall into bed with him:

-What makes Joe such an appealing character early on becomes a liability in the big city.
-He has no street smarts nor business sense, and is repeatedly made a fool of.
+But what makes Joe such an appealing character early on becomes a liability in the big city.
+He has no street smarts nor business sense, making him an easy target for scammers.

-Homeless, he squats in a condemned building with Ratso Rizzo, a guy who first scams him, then wants to pimp him out.
+Homeless, he squats in a condemned building with Ratso Rizzo, a guy who first scams him then pimps him out.